dgelessus/NAGUS/docs/uru/sdl.rst

   this field is always 1 byte long, regardless of the actual array length.
 * **Variable values:** Variable-length array.
+  The number of elements is stored in the preceding value count field.
   Each element is structured as follows:

   * **Element index:** :ref:`Variable-length integer <sdl_var_length_int>`.